novigit/code-notes/python_notes/python.md

 red, *others = colors       # red = 'red', others = ['blue', 'green', 'yellow']
 red, *_ = colors            # red = 'red', _ = ['blue', 'green', 'yellow']
 ```

+# SLICING
+Lists and strings are 0-indexed
+list[ start : stop : step ]
+start = position at which your slice starts ( 0-indexed )
+stop  = slice up to but not including the stop position ( 0-indexed )
+step  = step size (by default 1)

+Each position in the list has a 'positive' and 'negative' index
+['red', 'blue', 'green', 'yellow']
+[  0  ,   1   ,    2   ,    3    ]
+[ -4  ,  -3   ,   -2   ,   -1    ]

+Hence, list[-1] returns the last item of the list

+list[::-1] reverse the order of the list

 # IF ELSE
 ```py